LiMinggang/madedit-mod/README.txt

 Fix: Remove duplicated recoring string in ProcessCommand
 Fix: Part of the line would not be see if "show line number" is checked in WordWrap mode
 Fix: wxGetSelectedChoices compatable issue
+Fix: Hang/crash on opening saved script if ${MADEDIT_HOME}/scripts not existing

 Mod v0.3.4.1
 1. Fix: Saved config of Astyle don't take effect